jonas-t-s/asvz_fast_enroll/README.md

 The script will retrieve the enrollment time and wait for it to start before trying the login.
 The script must be running to enroll so keep it on a server or some other machine that is online until the enrollment starts.

+## I realised to late, that I want a class and now it is full:
+It is easy to say, that you should have done it already with the upper script.
+But however if you're lucky there is somebody who does unregister and you may get this place.
+You just use the script: `python3 waitforempty.py <lesson_id>` and then you just hope you get lucky.
+If there is a free place you will automatically get enrolled.
 ## Acknowledgments

 * Inspired by the code of [ChenChen](https://github.com/ChenchenYo/LoginCode)